odysseyindia/odyssey-tours/content/english/tim/itineraries/tamil-nadu-the-temple-trail/_index.md

           A huge nandi bull faces the inner sanctum.
-Created from a single piece of rock, it weighs 25 tonnes and is one of India's largest nandi statues.
+Created from a single piece of rock, it weighs 25 tonnes and is one of India’s largest nandi statues.